breard-r/acmed/README.md

 - Nice and simple configuration file
 - Retry of HTTPS request rejected with a badNonce or other recoverable errors
 - Optional private-key reuse (useful for [HPKP](https://en.wikipedia.org/wiki/HTTP_Public_Key_Pinning))
+- For a given certificate, each domain names may be validated using a different challenge.

 ## Planned features